SANYA12SHARMA/C-Project/README.md

 - Built using C language.

+-The desired length of the password and whether it contains uppercase letters, lowercase letters, numbers and special symbols should be as per the specifications of the user.

 ## Design

 This tool focuses on simplicity and usablility.Users can generate random and strong passwords based on their own specifications.